 This was the first strike that Ryanair faced in decades – but certainly not the last.
 First, the largest Irish public sector worker union launched a strike on July 20th.
 Meanwhile, cabin crews and pilots in Spain, Portugal, and Belgium had a walkout of two days between July 25 and 26.
 Italian crews went on strike for a day on July 25th.
 Oh, and the Irish union is relentless: talks of cutting 300 pilot and cabin crew jobs will result in a strike on August 3rd.

 “Being a low-cost carrier doesn’t mean that you should save on employee benefits.
 Ryanair’s staff manages some of the most intense amounts of traffic in Europe every day.
 As proud citizens of the richest economic community in the world, we feel obliged to uphold its high moral standards.
 We support fair employment practices just like any other professional business in the region – thus, we hope that Ryanair will act to improve their flawed enrolment processes.
 The airline‘s crews are making their voices heard.
 Trade unions fight for their basic rights to secure fair working conditions and pay, promote a healthy work-life balance, ensure proper rest periods, and clear career prospects.
 These things are not frivolous privileges, but the necessary conditions needed to deliver safe and smooth flights – ones that only a happy and well-rested cabin crew can provide.
-Mr. O’Leary should reconsider his position on where the true value lies in these matters,” says Marius Stonkus, the CEO of claim compensation company Skycop.
+Mr. O’Leary should reconsider his position on where the true value lies in these matters,” says the CEO of flight compensation company Skycop.

 In order to help passengers that face disruptions even further, Skycop has launched a petition.
 Its aim is to make the lawmakers expand the passenger protections that exist under the regulation EC 261/2004.
-You can sign in here.
+You can sign it here.
 Skycop will deliver the petition to policymakers once a decent amount of signatures is collected.
 If you have previously faced flight delays or cancellations, or if you have experienced denied boarding because of overbooking, you should be interested in adding your signature to the petition!